SU-SWS/linky_clicky/README.md

 For anything that is testing a stanford module.

 ### @site
 For site specific tests.
-Ie testing art.stanford.edu.
+E.g., testing art.stanford.edu.